As US Borders Reopen, Airbnb Says Florida Is a Top Destination for International Travelers

 Airbnb operates in more than 220 countries and regions around the world, and the reopening of a single border for inbound travel, even the US border, will not have a material impact by itself on our overall business.
 However, because our purpose is to connect our guests to people and places, the reopening of the US border is an important moment and a real sign of progress toward the return of global cross-border travel.

 During the week following the September 20 announcement that US travel restrictions would be lifted in November, searches for US trips by prospective foreign guests on Airbnb increased by 50 percent.
+Homeowners renting out their places can improve airbnb search ranking through SEO.

 During the week following the October 15 announcement of the specific November 8 reopening date, nights booked by foreign guests for stays starting November 8 increased by 44 percent.